‘Reasonable Doubt’: Onyx Collective’s Hulu Series Adds Five To Recurring Cast

 Mohamed executive produces alongside Washington and Pilar Savone for Simpson Street and Larry Wilmore via Wilmore Films.
 Celebrity attorney Shawn Holley, a member of O.J.
 Simpson’s legal defense “Dream Team,” and Jon Leshay are co-executive producers.

 Fox most recently appeared on the big screen in the Oscar-winning film Mank.
 His other credits include SEAL Team, Westworld and Red Tails.
-He’s repped by Crimson Media.
+He’s repped by Crimson Media and Allegory Creative Management.

 Camper, known for her role as Delores Cornelius on BET’s American Soul, is repped by MMV Talent Agency.